fmarchioni/wildfly-admin-guide/README.md

 CLI Scripts used by the eBook [WildFly Administration Guide](http://www.itbuzzpress.com/wp/product/wildfly-administration-guide/)

-Please note that the examples in this project reflect the latest version of the book (1.7 – Updated 1 March 2020)
+Please note that the examples in this project reflect the latest version of the book (1.8 – Updated June 2020)